Skip to main content

 • ICT skills: Effectively use a keyboard, operate standard Office software and learn/use relevant other IT programmes as required

-Full information on Community energy specialist (level 4) is available from the Institute for Apprenticeships and Technical Education.
+View more information about Community energy specialist (level 4) from the Institute for Apprenticeships and Technical Education.